Don Imus' legacy: Pioneering broadcaster's death puts spotlight on his history of racial insults

 The Morning Rundown

 But it was not an isolated incident.
 A cataloging of his most vile insults would include one in 1993, when The New York Times tapped the esteemed journalist Gwen Ifill to cover the White House, where Imus referred to Ifill as the “cleaning lady.”
-Ifill died on November 14, 2016.
-In 1984, Imus called Howard Stern, a fellow radio personality and someone he feuded with on and off throughout his career, “a slut too, plus a Jew b------and should be castrated.”
+Ifill died on Nov.
+14, 2016.
+In 1984, Imus called Howard Stern, a fellow radio personality and someone he feuded with on and off throughout his career, “a slut too, plus a Jew b------ and should be castrated.”

 “Imus’ legacy is a microcosm of where we are in media right now,” NPR’s TV critic Eric Deggans told NBCBLK.